yizzuide/XFLegoVIPER/README.md

 ## Note
 🚀A lightweight framework base on VIPER architecture for IOS, to build robust and maintained large scale project.
+* Assemble a module as fast so far, only need one line code.
+* Build-In powerful module event communication.
+* Real-Time track Rouing link💫.
+* Can combine popular `ReactiveCocoa` library work together seamless.
+* Consider module and controller as component, using the same transition API.
+* Compatible with old project that build of MVx pattern, and help transition to VIPER pattern.
+* Make project more clearly, testable, maintainable, reconfigurable.

 🍺Thanks VIPER!